stevenelson35/stevenelson35.github.io/_posts/2022-07-09-farraginous-life.md

 ![20220605_082842.jpg]({{site.baseurl}}/assets/media/20220605_082842.jpg)

->Once there was a mushroom who walk into a bar.
+>Once there was a mushroom who walked into a bar.

 >The bartender said: "We don't serve your kind."